bsc-s2/pykit/request/README.md

     }
 }

-# content can be a file or str in post request
+# data can be a file or str to upload
-request1 = Request(dict1, content = "file or str")
+request1 = Request(dict1, data = "file or str")

 # send request
 conn = http.Client(host, port)